williamxyshi/artemis-onboarding-readmes/redshift.md

 ## Sorry!!

-### This connecter isn't supported yet!
+### Redshift isn't a supported destination just yet!
 We're working hard to push it out.
 Click the button to make us work harder